Overview

 Effects

-Drop one at a specific time on the timeline.
-Five types:
+Drop one at a point on the timeline.
+Six kinds:

 Haptic

-Patterned vibration with intensity curve.
-Pick a stock pattern or shape your own envelope by dragging points on the curve editor.
+A patterned buzz with an intensity curve.
+Pick a stock pattern or drag your own shape on the curve editor.

 Flash